reagul/TraceExplorerPCF-DotNet/README.md

 1> cf push xamarin  -b hwc_buildpack -s windows2012R2

 If you know how to modify the Dotnet app and Publish, you know wha to do to get to a PCF ready artifct .
-The Push-to-CF folder is meant for ready test and points to hard coded Backing SpringBoot REST app.
+The Push-to-CF folder is meant for ready test and points to hard coded Backing Boot REST app.

-Build and Push Spring Boot app : Do this from inside the  SpringREST folder
+Build and Push Spring Boot app : Do this from inside the  BootREST folder

 2> maven package or just modify the manifest and add the right path to the REST jar and cf push